-

 - Conspiracy, when two or more people decide to do something together which will have an effect on something.
 Of course, this never happens.

-- Discouragement Fraternity, a fictional army of zombie robots that rises up to prevent any threat to the status quo, at every point on the globe and at every time in history, primarily by the use of propaganda and ridicule which have mostly replaced former tools such as inquisitions and burnings-at-the-stake.
+- Discouragement Fraternity, a fictional army of zombie robots that rises up to prevent any threat to the status quo, at every level of society and at every time in history, primarily by the use of propaganda and ridicule which have mostly replaced former tools such as inquisitions and burnings-at-the-stake.

 - Do-it-yourself, an odd notion from the cave days that could save the world but it's not gonna be tried.
 Related to think for yourself.